On endomorphism universality of sparse graph classes: Preliminaries

 \section{Preliminaries}

 Let $K$ be a set of colors.
 A \emph{directed graph with $ K$-colored arcs} (or just arc-colored digraph) is a pair $D=(V,\{A_c\mid c\in K\})$, where $A_c\subseteq V^2$ for all $c\in K$.
-Thus, $D$ may be viewed as the arc-disjoint union of several digraphs - each without parallel arcs but possibly with loops - one for each color.
-More generally, for $K'\subseteq K$, we denote by $D[K']=(V,\{A_c\mid c\in K'\})$, that is, the subdigraph with $ K'$-colored arcs of $D$ induced by $K'$.
+Thus, $D$ may be viewed as the arc-disjoint union of several digraphs---each without parallel arcs but possibly with loops---one for each color.
+More generally, for $K'\subseteq K$, we denote by $D[K']$ the maximal subdigraph of $D$ with $K'$-colored arcs, that is, $(V,\{A_c\mid c\in K'\})$.
 We may think of a usual uncolored digraph $D=(V,A)$ as a digraph with $K$-colored arcs where $|K|=1$.
 Finally, an undirected graph $G=(V,E)$ without multiple edges may be thought of as a \emph{bidirected} digraph, where for each arc $(u,v)\in A$, also $(v,u)\in A$.
 However, we usually denote edges of an undirected graph $G=(V,E)$ as sets $\{u,v\}\in E$.
 An undirected graph is \emph{simple} if it has no multiple edges and no loops.
 In the following we introduce some basic notions for arc-colored digraphs, which in case of uncolored or undirected graphs specialize to the standard notions unless mentioned otherwise.